Piri piri: Piri-piri sauce

 Piri-piri sauce was produced by mixing pepper with condiments the Portuguese traded with their other territories in Asia and India.
 The first sauce may have been produced in any part of Portugal's empire.
 Given the lack of reliable sources that it was specifically mixed in Mozambique, it seems impossible to say more than the sauce was originally produced within the Portuguese Empire, either in their territories in Southern Africa or elsewhere.

-The sauce is made from piri-piri chilis (used as a seasoning or marinade).
+The sauce is made from piri-piri chilies (used as a seasoning or marinade).
 Beyond Portugal and the Southern African region (Angola, Namibia, Mozambique and South Africa) where it is very popular, the sauce is particularly well known in the United Kingdom due to the success of the South African restaurant chain Nando's.

 Recipes vary from region to region, and sometimes within the same region depending on intended use (for example, cooking vs. seasoning at the table) but the key ingredients are chili and garlic, with an oily or acidic base.

 Other common ingredients are salt, lemon, spirits (namely whisky), citrus peel, onion, pepper, bay leaves, paprika, pimiento, basil, oregano and tarragon.